Kiama

 Katoomba

-Less than three hours on the train from Sydney Central takes you from the heart of the city all the way to the breathtaking and untouched views of the Blue Mountains from Echo Point.
-This may well rank as one of the most versatile one-day escapes you can make from Sydney.
-You could book in for a pampering at the Lilianfels Resort and Spa; head to Scenic World for some of the most stunning views in the state; or lace up your walking boots and hit one of the many great bushwalks in this area, including tracks that take you to the Three Sisters and Katoomba Falls.
-Pro-tip: if you’re up for wander, take the Three Sisters trail heading east and exit at the Leura Cascades, then wind your way through this pleasant neighbourhood and pick up the train back to town from Leura Station.
+Less than three hours on the train from Sydney Central takes you right into the beating heart of the Blue Mountains.
+You can head to Scenic World for some of the most stunning views in the state (and a ride on the world's steeptest railway), or lace up your walking boots and hit one of the many great bushwalks in this area, including tracks that take you to the Three Sisters and Katoomba Falls.
+Pro-tip: if you’re up for a wander, take the Three Sisters trail heading east and exit at the Leura Cascades, then wind your way through this cutesy neighbourhood and pick up the train back to town from Leura Station.

 Tuggerah

-At the gateway to the Central Coast, you’ll find yourself near the shores of Tuggerah Lake in less than two hours from Sydney Central.
-A 15-minute stroll from the station leads you to the Tuggerah State Conservation Area and Nature Reserve, which offer a very manageable day hike for less experienced walkers.
-If you’re looking for more of an adrenaline rush, the TreeTop Adventure Park is just a $20-$30 Uber ride away, with aerial walkways and flying foxes that zip through the forest canopies of the Ourimbah State Park.
+A sub-two hour train from Central will take you to the shores of Tuggerah Lake: a vast estaury at the gateway to the Central Coast.
+A 15-minute stroll from the station will lead you to the Tuggerah State Conservation Area and Nature Reserve – home to an impressive network of hikes for walking enthusiasts of all abilities.
+If you’re looking for more of an adrenaline rush, the TreeTop Adventure Park is an 11 minute Uber ride away, with aerial walkways and flying foxes that zip through the forest canopies of the Ourimbah State Park.
 Tuggerah is also the perfect launching point for a longer stay on the Central Coast so you can explore tourist destinations like the Entrance and Shelly Beach.

 Advertising